IamElaya/FizzBuzz/README.md

 # FizzBuzz

-Excercise to learn about case statements.
+Exercise to learn about case statements.